Scarring can result from severe acne, whether or not it is picked or squeezed. Less severe untreated and persistent acne can also lead to scars.

 Keloidal acne scars often require injections with cortisone or similar solutions.
 Thin keloidal scars can also be improved with cortisone creams and silicone gel sheets and silicone based creams.
-Surgical intervention is sometimes required however the risk of repeated keloid scars after surgery is high if preventative measures are not taken.
+Surgical intervention is sometimes required however there is a risk of repeated keloid scars after surgery.

 Persistent redness (post-inflammatory erythema)

 Sun-protection is essential to avoid worsening and aid in the healing of post-inflammatory erythema due to acne.
-Vascular laser treatments such as the Excel V Laser Genesis and KTP532 [link] help reduce this redness.
+Vascular laser treatments may help reduce this redness.

 Persistent darkness (post-inflammatory hyperpigmentation)

 In darker skin individuals, once an acne lesion clears, it can leave behind a darker brown mark.
 This is referred to as post-inflammatory hyperpigmentation (PIH) and can take months to years to fade.
 When associated with other forms of acne scarring, PIH can persist indefinitely unless the acne scar is treated.